Pennyw0rth/NetExec-Lab/README.md

 We hope you enjoy this resource and that **it helps the community enhance their skills in Active Directory pentesting**.

-**Note**: The following labs are related only to the usage of NetExec and nsome other tools (BloodHound, ntlmrelayx etc).
+**Note**: The following labs are related only to the usage of NetExec and some other tools (BloodHound, ntlmrelayx etc).

 Have fun !